bxlab/cmdb-quantbio/assignments/lab/bulk_RNA-seq/assignment/index.md

 #### **Step 1.2**: Normalization

-Before performing this test, we will first use PyDESeq2 to perform normalization across samples to account for differences in sequencing depth and RNA composition (i.e., some highly expressed genes "eating up" lots of reads and distorting the patterns).
-This will produce a "normalized counts" matrix that we can use for our own test. <span style="color:red;font-weight:bold">IMPORTANT NOTE:</span>: DESeq2 doesn’t actually use these normalized counts as input, rather it uses the raw counts and models the normalization inside the Generalized Linear Model (GLM).
-So when you proceed to Step 3, use `counts_df`, not `counts_df_normed`!
+Before running your analysis, you will first use PyDESeq2 to perform normalization across samples to account for differences in sequencing depth and RNA composition (i.e., some highly expressed genes "eating up" lots of reads and distorting the patterns).
+This will produce a "normalized counts" matrix that we can use for our own test.

 ```
 counts_df_normed = preprocessing.deseq2_norm(counts_df)[0]
 ```

+<span style="color:red;font-weight:bold">IMPORTANT NOTE:</span>: DESeq2 doesn’t actually use these normalized counts as input, rather it uses the raw counts and models the normalization inside the Generalized Linear Model (GLM).
+So when you proceed to Exercise 2,  you will use `counts_df`, not `counts_df_normed`!<br><br>

+#### **Step 1.3**: Running regression for a single gene

-Now extract the expression data from a given gene (let's start with the first column, DDX11L1) and merge it with the metadata, which contains the predictor variable of interest (sex).
+Now extract the expression data from a given gene (let's start with the first column, gene DDX11L1) and merge it with the metadata, which contains the predictor variable of interest (sex).
 Note that sex here is encoded as 1 and 2, where 1 refers to males and 2 refers to females.

 ```
-counts_gene = counts_df_normed.iloc[:, 0:1]
+counts_gene = counts_df_normed.iloc[:, [0]]
 counts_gene.columns = ["counts"]
 counts_gene = counts_gene.merge(metadata, on = "SUBJECT_ID")
 ```

-#### **Step 1.3**: Statistical testing

-Use statsmodels to perform the statistical test, using `log(counts + 1)` as the response variable and sex as the predictor variable.
+Now, use statsmodels to perform the statistical test, using `log(counts + 1)` as the response variable and sex as the predictor variable.
 Extract and examine the slope and p-value.

 ```
 mod = smf.ols(formula = 'np.log(counts + 1) ~ SEX', data = counts_gene)